PDXpert PLM Software

 - If the later pending iteration's lifecycle phase has a non-negative relative maturity (RM ≥ 0), then the immediately-preceding released revision value is incremented.

-Ideally, an item's revision format should not reflect its lifecycle phase.
-An initial revision and subsequent revision can only distinguish between two lifecycle phases, while most businesses have many; some common phases are design, prototype, production, service, obsolete.
-It's far better to use the revision simply to indicate a change to the item's data, and allow the separate item lifecycle phase to distinguish how the data should be applied.
-For this reason (and because it's also a lot easier to train for and manage), we recommend that you specify only an initial revision sequence, and leave the subsequent revision sequence empty.
+Ideally, an item's revision value and lifecycle phase selection are independent of each other.
+An initial revision and subsequent revision can only distinguish between two lifecycle phases, while most businesses have many; some common phases are design, prototype, production, NFND (not for new design).
+It's better to show a data change using the revision, and to show how that data is used with the lifecycle phase.
+For this reason (and because it's a lot easier to train for and to manage), specify only an initial revision sequence and leave the subsequent revision sequence empty.

-Versions are typically enabled for specific document or part types, such as a Software document or Programmed part.
+Versions are typically enabled for a small number of document or part types, such as a Software document or Programmed part.

 - 0001.
 Welcome!